In Victory: Magnanimity

 Later posts will talk about these technologies and the startups that spun out of Stanford to build them.
 But first, to understand what happened at Stanford and in Silicon Valley under Fred Terman, some context about the Cold War is helpful.
 (Skip the next section if you’re a history major.)

-The Cold War After World War II ended, our wartime ally the Soviet Union kept its army in Eastern Europe and forcibly installed Communist governments in its occupied territories.
+After World War II ended, our wartime ally the Soviet Union kept its army in Eastern Europe and forcibly installed Communist governments in its occupied territories.
 Meanwhile the U.S. demobilized its army, sent its troops home, scrapped most of its Air Force and mothballed almost all its Navy.
 As tensions rose, there was a growing fear that the Soviets could invade and occupy all of Western Europe.

 In 1949, the Soviets exploded their first nuclear weapon and ended the U.S monopoly on atomic weaponry.
 That same year China fell to the communists under Mao Zedong, and the Nationalist government retreated to Taiwan.
 A year later the Korean War turned the cold war hot, as communist North Koreans attacked and overran most of South Korea (except for a small defensive perimeter in the south.)
 American and United Nations troops entered the war fighting North Koreans and then Communist Chinese ground troops, and Soviet fighter pilots for three years.
 34,000 U.S. soldiers died in battle.